 EQAF bridges national boundaries by facilitating a Europe-wide discussion on current trends and forthcoming developments in research, policy and practice.
 EQAF provides a unique opportunity to share experiences and network with a wide range of stakeholders, including representatives from higher education institutions and quality assurance agencies, students, researchers and policy makers from across Europe and beyond.

-All papers presented at EQAF are available in the EUA publication database.
+All papers presented at EQAF are available on the EUA website.

 More related content